public interface SaslServer

 class in order to perform authentication defined by a specific SASL

 mechanism.
-Invoking methods on the SaslServer
+Invoking methods on the SaslServer instance

 generates challenges according to the SASL

-mechanism implemented by the SaslServer
+mechanism implemented by the SaslServer.

 As the authentication proceeds, the instance